Optimal trees of tangles: refining the essential parts: Abstract separation systems and profiles

 A star $\sigma$ is called \emph{proper} if for every distinct $\vr, \vs \in \sigma$ the relation $\vr \leq \sv$ is the only one, i.e.\ $\vr \not\leq \vs$, $\vr \not\geq \vs$ and $\vr \not\geq \sv$.
 A star $\sigma$ is \emph{proper in $\vS$} if $\sigma$ is proper and $\sigma \neq \{\sv\}$ for a trivial separation $\vs \in \vS$.

-The partial order on $S$ then relates to the set of all proper stars: If $\sigma, \tau \subseteq \vS$ are proper stars, then $\sigma \leq \tau$ if and only if for every $\vs \in \sigma$ there exists some $\vr \in \tau$ such that $\vs \leq \vr$ \cite{TreeSets}.
-Note that the restriction to proper stars is important in order to make the relation antisymmetric.
+The partial order on $\vS$ also relates the proper stars in $\vS$: if $\sigma, \tau \subseteq \vS$ are proper stars, then $\sigma \leq \tau$ if and only if for every $\vs \in \sigma$ there exists some $\vr \in \tau$ such that $\vs \leq \vr$.
+Note that this relation is again a partial order \cite{TreeSets}.
 A proper star in $\vS$ is \emph{maximal} if it is a maximal element in the set of all proper stars in $\vS$ with the partial order defined above.

 We call a separation system $(\vU, \leq, ^*)$ a \emph{universe} of separations, and denote it with $\vU = (\vU, \leq, ^*, \wedge, \vee)$, if it is a lattice, i.e.\ if any two separations $\vr, \vs \in \vU$ have a \emph{supremum} $\vr \vee \vs$ and an \emph{infimum} $\vr \wedge \vs$ in $\vU$.